tommyHellraiser/error_mapper/README.md

 The features for this crate are determined by the external crates supported.
 If you want to use the mapping for tokio for example, add the feature `"tokio"`, the same way with `chrono`, or any other crate you want to map.
+The only error support that'll be loaded by default and cannot be disabled is the support for std Rust errors.

 To use only the functions and the TheResult type, add to dependencies with no features, and to include mapping for every crate available, use the `full` feature.